4W4I5/Semester-6-Notes/AI/Sessional 1 Prep/Sessional 1 Prep Notes.md

 # Chapter 1
 ## 1.1: What is AI
+- Turning Test
+	- A computer that has the following attributes will **participate** in the test
+		- Natural Language Processing, to communicate successfully
+		- Knowledge Representation, to store what it knows/hears
+		- Automated Reasoning, to answer questions and draw new conclusions
+		- Machine Learning, to adapt new circumstances and to detect + extrapolate patterns
+	- Test Details
+		-
 ## 1.2: Foundations of AI
 ## 1.3: History of AI
 ## 1.4: State of the art